 7. Vignette: A brief scene that may be included in a bigger body of work.
 A vignette's purpose is to highlight a particular instance or aspect of a story's characters, ideas, or objects.

-Writing a Short Story in 6 Easy Steps
+Short Story Writing Assignment in 6 Easy Steps

 Writing a short novel can be difficult since you have to create characters, build tension to a climax, and resolve the major conflict all within a few pages.